apohl79/ir_wireless/README.md

 What does it?
 -------------

-1) Connects to you wireless network
+1) Connects to your wireless network

 2) Opens a socket server on port 99